 It is assumed that over time, the Santa Claus story developed from the Sinterklaas story and other European stories alike.
 Dutch immigrants in the New World may have adjusted their holiday to their new environment (reindeer instead of a horse) and the holiday was probably also influenced by similar holidays celebrated by immigrants from other parts of the “Old World”.

-Anyway, if you’re planning a trip to Holland with your youngsters at the beginning of December , (when fare prices are lower, yeah), join the crowds and welcome Sinterklaas anywhere in Holland!
+Anyway, if you’re planning a trip to Holland with your youngsters at the beginning of December , (when fare prices are lower, yeah), join the crowds on any quay and welcome Sinterklaas anywhere in Holland!
 Your children won’t regret it, that’s for sure!